 There are a small number of play areas identified in the assessment as low quality and low value which need to be considered for disposal using the criteria set out in the technical assessment data, the catchment area and proximity to other play areas and national standards.
-Approving the disposal of a specific site will be authorised through a delegated decision to the Cabinet Portfolio Member Environment and Rural Affairs.
+Approving the disposal of a specific site will be authorised through a delegated decision to the Cabinet Portfolio Member Environment and Rural Affairs in consultation with local ward Councillors based on the technical report audit criteria and assessment: guality, community value and accessibility to alternative sites and usage

-The annual strategy refresh will include analysis of the other identified low quality low value sites to consider a priority order for refurbishment or in a small amount of cases possible closure.
+The annual strategy refresh will include analysis of the other identified low guality low value sites to consider a priority order for refurbishment or in a small amount of cases possible closure.

 Poor maintenance of equipment or lack of money to replace ageing stock can lead to legal implications and/or insurance claims from members of the public.
 SBC has a responsibility for play areas in the same way as all public open spaces.
+Page 31